John Oldshue: Career

 Oldshue worked at WDBB in Tuscaloosa as the Chief Meteorologist from 1993 to 1995 and at WALA in Mobile as the morning meteorologist from 1995 until January 1997.
 He joined ABC 33/40 as weekend meteorologist and storm chaser from January 1997 until January 2011.
 He won an Emmy Award with James Spann from the National Academy of Television Arts and Sciences for live coverage of a deadly tornado in Tuscaloosa on December 16, 2000.
 (A camera mounted on the transmitter tower of the former Channel 33 captured live images of the tornado as it moved through the community.)
 The station won an Edward R. Murrow Award for this coverage.

 John is a Certified Broadcast Meteorologist by the American Meteorological Society and has the National Weather Association Seal of Approval.
 He was voted best small market weather anchor in Alabama for 1994 and 1995 by the Associated Press.

 In 2011, he retired from working as a meteorologist in pursuit of several online businesses including LowCards.com, SaveOnPhone.com, and SaveOnInsurance.com.
 In 2012 John Oldshue and James Spann sold their weather forecasting business, "The Weather Company" to IBM and The Weather Channel for an undisclosed sum.

-He later became a fill-in meteorologist for WKRG in Mobile.
+He later became a fill-in meteorologist for WKRG in Mobile and is currently a fill-in meteorologist at ABC 33/40 in Birmingham.
 In 2016 he became one of the first FAA approved aerial drone pilots and created SoutheastSky.com for aerial imaging and videography.
 He has been part of teams winning two Addy awards for his aerial videography work on Alabama tourism commercials.